wieden-kennedy/pyrowire/docs/doc_sections/messages.rst

 - **profanity**: checks the incoming message against a list of about 1,000 graphically profane terms (trust us).
 - **length**: checks that the length of the incoming message does not exceed some threshold; Twilio, by default, uses 160 characters as a limit, so we do too.
 Also ensures incoming messages have a length > 0.
 - **parseable**: Twilio can't parse everything.
 Take emoji for example.
-The default parseable validator allows inclusion of all alphanumeric characters and most punctuation characters (the ones people actually use in writing, at any rate).
+The default parseable validator allows inclusion of all alphanumeric characters and most punctuation characters.
+For a comprehensive list of valid characters, see `Valid Message Characters <./doc_sections/appendices.html#appendix-c-valid-message-characters>`_.

 Custom Validators
 -----------------
-As described above, pyrowire uses the concept of topics to distinguish handling for each message, but you can also create custom validators that can be used on messages for one or more topics.
+As described in the previous section, pyrowire uses the concept of topics to distinguish handling for each message, but you can also create custom validators that can be used on messages for one or more topics.

 Defining a Validator
 ~~~~~~~~~~~~~~~~~~~~